amirkibbar/ghcache/README.md

 ## Ports

 The cache server listens for http requests on port 7101.
-Use the property server.port to configure it.
+Use the property **server.port** to configure it.

 ## Authentication

 The access to the GitHub API requires a GitHub Personal Access Token.
-Generate a token with the **org:read** permissions and pass this token to the server using the GITHUB_API_TOKEN environment variable, or by stating --github.api.token=<token> on the command line, or by passing github.api.token as a system property.
+Generate a token with the **org:read** permissions and pass this token to the server using the **GITHUB_API_TOKEN** environment variable, or by stating --github.api.token=<token> on the command line, or by passing **github.api.token** as a system property.

 The format of the token should be `<username>:<personal token>`, for example:
 `amirkibbar:12ab3cd4efa567b89cd0e1fa234b5fa56b7c8d90`

 ## Consul

-By default the service assumes Consul is running on localhost:8500, you can customize this with the github.consul-url property.
+By default the service assumes Consul is running on localhost:8500, you can customize this with the **github.consul-url** property.

 The service caches the GitHub responses into Consul, using a custom tree in the Consul key value store.
-You can customize the root of this tree, which by default is `github-cache`, using the github.consul-k-v-root property.
+You can customize the root of this tree, which by default is `github-cache`, using the **github.consul-k-v-root property**.

 ## Cached URIs

 You can change the default set of cached URIs.
-To do this copy the application.yml from src/main/resources and place it next to the jar, for example in build/libs, then edit the cached-uris section.
+To do this copy the application.yml from src/main/resources and place it next to the jar, for example in build/libs, then edit the **cached-uris** section.

 ## Repositories Views

-By default the service fetches all the repositories in the /orgs/Netflix/repos (configurable with github.repo-views-root), and extracts some information from it for easier views of certain properties.
+By default the service fetches all the repositories in the /orgs/Netflix/repos (configurable with **github.repo-views-root**), and extracts some information from it for easier views of certain properties.
 These properties can be accessed with special URLs mentioned above, for example /view/top/{n}/forks.
 The attributes collected can be configured, provided that they yield a number.
 For example, this is the default views configuration: